bespinian/blog/content/posts/git-the-important-parts/index.md

 The core of Gitflow is the so-called “develop” branch, indicated here in purple, which is where all the work happens.
 To create a new feature, developers create a feature branch, marked in green in the picture, off the `develop` branch.
 They create one or multiple commits on that feature branch until they are happy with their changes and think the feature is fully implemented and tested.
 As soon as that is done, they create a so-called pull request.
 That means, they open up their changes for review by their peers before they finally merge everything back into the `develop` branch.
 This means that the `develop` branch should always be in a healthy and deployable state and that feature branches are short-lived because they get deleted once the feature is merged.

 The second important branch in Gitflow is the `master` or `main` branch, highlighted in blue, which contains only code that has already been released.
-It ideally contains one commit per release which is tagged with the respective release number and should always remain stable and releasable.
+It ideally contains one commit per release, which is tagged with the respective release number and should always remain stable and releasable.

 But how do commits get from `develop` to the main branch?

 Once the `develop` branch is ready to be released, a new release branch, highlighted here in teal, is created off the `develop` branch where all the commits that should be part of this release are collected.
-This can happen via completely releasing the `develop` branch as is or by cherry-picking certain commits from “develop” into the release.
+This can happen via completely releasing the `develop` branch as is, or by cherry-picking certain commits from “develop” into the release.
 Once the release is ready, the respective branch gets merged into the `master` branch and properly tagged as a clean release and then merged back into `develop`.
 By doing so, we make sure that there are no changes on the `master` branch which are not on the `develop` branch.

 Obviously, it can happen that we create a buggy release.
 For that case, Gitflow introduces the concept of hotfix branches.
-In the picture we used orange for those.
+In the picture, we used orange for those.
 We branch these off the `master` branch, make our necessary fixes and then merge the hotfix branch back into `master` but also into develop.
 With the new `master` branch containing these changes, we can then create a new release which contains our hotfix.

 So, in summary, we have the two main branches `main` and `develop` and by creating feature-, release- and hotfix branches we implement new features and hotfixes and merge them between the main branches.
 This makes Gitflow quite structured yet flexible.
-However, it introduces some overhead which can especially be a lot of unnecessary strain for smaller teams.
+However, it introduces some overhead, which can especially be a lot of unnecessary strain for smaller teams.
 For larger and well established teams, it can bring great value and structure to ease communication and collaboration.

 A big advantage of Gitflow is that there is quite a lot of tooling around it.
-One of them is the [Gitflow plugin](https://github.com/nvie/gitflow) for the Git CLI which adds handy commands for working with Gitflow.
+One of them is the [Gitflow plugin](https://github.com/nvie/gitflow) for the Git CLI, which adds handy commands for working with Gitflow.
 Here is an example of how we would work with the Gitflow Plugin:

 #### Initialize the project